ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 5 - Complete Forgejo platform.md

     >
     > Also realize that it does not present you with all the configuration options Forgejo has, only a few selected ones.
 For instance, this installation form does not offer you the possibility of configuring the connection with the cache server.

-2. In the `Database Settings` block, ensure that the values presented there correpond with the ones you configured to connect Forgejo with its PostgreSQL instance:
+2. In the `Database Settings` block, ensure that the values set there correpond with the ones you configured to connect Forgejo with its PostgreSQL instance:

     ![Database Settings fields from Forgejo server Initial Configuration form](images/g034/forgejo_initial_configuration_db_settings.webp "Database Settings fields from Forgejo server Initial Configuration form")